lindapann/restaurant-web-app/README.md

-# Restaurant
+# Restaurant Web App

+This restaurant web application is the final assignment in course [Single Page Web Applications with AngularJS] on Coursera.

-Restaurant front-end implementation in AngularJS for David Chu's China Bistro.
+It is a restaurant front-end implementation in AngularJS for David Chu's China Bistro.

-Enroll in the [complete free course on AngularJS][aeac87f1]
-  [aeac87f1]: https://www.coursera.org/learn/single-page-web-apps-with-angularjs "AngularJS course"

-  [Single Page Web Applications with AngularJS][39804538]
-  [39804538]: https://www.coursera.org/learn/single-page-web-apps-with-angularjs "Enroll in the course on AngluarJS"
+Here are what I did for the project:

+1. Create user-friendly menu categories using data on the server side

+2. Build a sign-up validation form

+3. Show users information after their signning up

+4. Test code using Jasmine